pip-services/pip-services-docs/content/en/python/commons/data/data_page.md

 Important points

-- Most often this object type is used to send responses to paginated queries.
+- Most often, this object type is used to send responses to paginated queries.
 - Pagination parameters are defined by [PagingParams](../paging_params) object.
 - The *skip* parameter in the PagingParams there means how many items to skip.
 - The *takes* parameter sets number of items to return in the page.